jtonglet/Twitter-Demographic-Inference-Literature/README.md

 # Demographic-Inference-Literature
-A curated list of  demographic inference papers and their implementation.
+A curated list of  Twitter demographic inference papers and their implementation.

 | Year | Title | Venue | Paper | Code |